EchNet/snatch-and-grab/README.md

 0: (Prototype)
   Get the whole thing working end to end in some form.
-  - Add an ExpressJS server
+  - Add a UI
+  - Get it ready for deployment
+  - Deploy it.

 1: (Crawler)
   Create a list of all of the articles in Wikipedia.